 - Tiering – segmenting targets based on concrete expectations.
 For example, instead of targeting every company in a certain industry, you can instead focus on companies that have the potential to generate a certain amount of profit.

 - Needs and intention – segmenting your prospects based on what they want from you and where they are in the sales cycle.

 Video production company Vyond does this.
 They use personalization to segment their audience and serve different solutions to each group.

-Each one is framed in a different way and guides the target through the sales funnel differently (the enterprises are encouraged to speak with a salesperson, while the SMBs are led straight to a purchase form on the site).
+Each one is framed in a unique way and guides the target through the sales funnel differently (the enterprises are encouraged to speak with a salesperson, while the SMBs are led straight to a purchase form on the site).

 One of the biggest issues B2B tech brands face is grappling with long sales cycles.
 Usually, purchasing decisions have to go through several different gatekeepers, and the costly price tag often means it takes buyers longer to make a decision.

 If you can provide the right content for the right people at the right time, you’ll be able to push them through the sales cycle quicker.

 For example, someone who has their wallet out and is ready to buy is more likely to convert from a case study that shows how a previous buyer benefitted from your product than a generic piece of content aimed at top-of-the-funnel prospects.

 SaaS giant, Salesforce, works this in their favor.

 Instead of promoting content to everyone, Salesforce segments go far beyond audience segmentation and use their data to provide personalized content experiences to each individual technology prospect.
 Salesforce combines behavioral data and customizable AI to deliver real-time 1-1 customer interactions.